-The ad breach CAP Code (Edition 12) 1.3 1.3 Marketing communications must be prepared with a sense of responsibility to consumers and to society.
+We investigated the ad under CAP Code (Edition 12) 1.3 1.3 Marketing communications must be prepared with a sense of responsibility to consumers and to society.
 (Social responsibility), 3.1 3.1 Marketing communications must not materially mislead or be likely to do so.
-(Misleading advertising) and 3.7 3.7 Before distributing or submitting a marketing communication for publication, marketers must hold documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
+(Misleading advertising), 3.7 3.7 Before distributing or submitting a marketing communication for publication, marketers must hold documentary evidence to prove claims that consumers are likely to regard as objective and that are capable of objective substantiation.
 The ASA may regard claims as misleading in the absence of adequate substantiation.
 (Substantiation) and 3.11 3.11 Marketing communications must not mislead consumers by exaggerating the capability or performance of a product.
 (Exaggeration), but did not find it in breach.